EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 Git hooks are very handy, but they go in `.git/hooks` and are therefore not easily shared across projects.
 The `pre-commit` package is designed as a multi-language package manager for pre-commit hooks and can be installed using pip: `pip install pre-commit`.
-It allows you to specify pre-commit hooks in a declarative style and also manages dependencies, so if we declare a hook that uses jupytext we do not even have to manually install jupytext.
+It allows you to specify pre-commit hooks in a declarative style and also manages dependencies, so if we declare a hook that uses Jupytext we do not even have to manually install Jupytext.
 We declare the hooks in a configuration file.
 We also automate the "clear output cells" step mentioned above using `nbstripout`.